shidcoin/shidcoin.github.io/index.md

 ### Why Invest?

 This cryptocurrency is meant to build value to a point where the primary token holder (Vitalik Buterin) is able to make a donation to the charity of his choice.
-Shidded Coin will also allow investors and shitposters an opportunity to realize capital gains in the form of Etherium.
+Shidded Coin will also allow investors and shitposters an opportunity to realize capital gains in the form of Ethereum.
 By donating half of the initial token supply to Vitalik Buterin, we hope to create additional incentive for investors given his recent donation of [1 billion dollars to the India COVID Relief fund](https://www.cnn.com/2021/05/13/business/ethereum-shiba-inu-india-covid-donation/index.html) on a similar scenario with [SHIB](https://coinmarketcap.com/currencies/shiba-inu/) token.
 ```
 Future transaction hash for the SHID transfer to Vitalik Buterin